(last updated 10/31/25, 10:38 pm – THE BRACKET SHOULD BE SET…if the AHSAA’s stance on Region 4 holds)

 Bracketology is something Joe Lunardi began in the 90’s as a way to predict the field of participants that would make the NCAA basketball tournament each year and where in the bracket they would be slotted.

-We started this process with Alabama high school football back in 2016 and have done it every year since.
-We thought it would be a great way to help schools and the people involved with a team have some knowledge on who and where they may be playing in the playoffs, or if they will even make it at all.
+I started this process with Alabama high school football back in 2016 and have done it every year since.
+I thought it would be a great way to help schools and the people involved with a team have some knowledge on who and where they may be playing in the playoffs, or if they will even make it at all.

 Before we begin, a few things to note when reading the info below: